 Applicants are evaluated on mastery of expressive vocals, skill with a physical instrument, demonstration of acting range, bold acting choices, a clear understanding of the text and several other nuanced abilities.

 In addition to this, there are secondary awards of $500 for each regional representative of KCACTF and one award of $250 for the Best Partner in the national auditions.

-The John L. Dales Scholarship Competition was instituted in 1973 in honor of John L. Dales who was the Executive Secretary of the Screen Actors Guild Foundation and played a major role towards increasing compensation for working actors by movie studios.
+The John L. Dales Scholarship Competition honors John L. Dales, the Executive Secretary of the Screen Actors Guild Foundation.
+He played a major role in increasing compensation for working actors by movie studios.

 This scholarship amount varies depending on the skills of the candidates and their needs.
 The scholarship has awarded more than $7.5 million to over 2,000 members of the SAG–AFTRA Foundation (Screen Actors Guild- American Federation of Television and Radio Artists Foundation) and their dependents.

 The recipients of this scholarship need to either be members of the SAG–AFTRA foundation or their dependents, have experience in theater and require further education in theater at an accredited college, university, trade school or vocational school in the United States.